A Manifesto for a Re-appraisal of Sinology and Reconstruction of Chinese Culture: Shortcomings of Western Framing of Chinese Culture

-Sinologists/Myth of Chinese Antiquity The second approach that the New Confucian scholars denied is that taken by students and thinkers of Western Sinology.
+The second approach that the New Confucian scholars denied is that taken by students and thinkers of Western Sinology.
 According to the manifesto, the new interest fostered by the Open Door Policy and the Boxer Rebellion led to curiosity about Chinese goods and history.
-“The objects of this interest soon included fine arts, archaeology, geography, history of frontier development, history of East-West communications, and even the characteristics of the written and oral language…” The issue taken up by the scholars was not in the curiosity towards Chinese artifacts, but to the apparent disinterest in the living, modern nation and its growth.
+"The objects of this interest soon included fine arts, archaeology, geography, history of frontier development, history of East-West communications, and even the characteristics of the written and oral language..."
+The issue taken up by the scholars was not in the curiosity towards Chinese artifacts, but to the apparent disinterest in the living, modern nation and its growth.
 The newfound awareness of China's antiquity downplayed the importance of China as a modern nation and actor on the world's stage.
-This study of antiquity “became the standard methodology of sinology” and portrayed an outdated and single faceted image of China as a country, a view the authors of the manifesto strongly disagreed with.
+This study of antiquity "became the standard methodology of sinology" and portrayed an outdated and single faceted image of China as a country, a view the authors of the manifesto strongly disagreed with.

-Political Motivations The last failed approach is an interest in the modern history of China and the viewing of China's “past through the present”.
+The last failed approach is an interest in the modern history of China and the viewing of China's "past through the present".
 Blaming the predominantly Western leading historians of contemporary China, the authors of the manifesto claim to uncover varying attitudes and biases towards present political situations in China.
-All feelings and analysis of the past are influenced too heavily by the present and by “personal feelings and subjective attitude” to be a realistic depiction of Chinese culture for the West.
+All feelings and analysis of the past are influenced too heavily by the present and by "personal feelings and subjective attitude" to be a realistic depiction of Chinese culture for the West.
 While the study of antiquity was too outdated for the manifesto, the study of modernity was too biased by present political motives.

 New Approach

-The “new approach” asserted by the authors of the manifesto relies on “sympathy and reverence for the culture” in order to fully understand Chinese culture.
-Culture according to the manifesto is defined as: “the objective expression of the spiritual life of mankind,” and this spiritual life must be experienced to be fully understood.
+The "new approach" asserted by the authors of the manifesto relies on "sympathy and reverence for the culture" in order to fully understand Chinese culture.
+Culture according to the manifesto is defined as: "the objective expression of the spiritual life of mankind," and this spiritual life must be experienced to be fully understood.
 The mistake made in the previous three approaches to Sinology has been in the refusal to accept or understand the life of the object of study.
-The manifesto states that “we can indeed say that without sympathy and respect there can be no real comprehension.
-What one experiences is mere appearance; one must dig beneath this appearance in order to communicate with the heart and soul of what lies hidden within it.”
+The manifesto states that "we can indeed say that without sympathy and respect there can be no real comprehension.
+What one experiences is mere appearance; one must dig beneath this appearance in order to communicate with the heart and soul of what lies hidden within it."